zedsdead95/Teaching-HEIGVD-AIT-2016-Labo-Docker/Rapport.md

 **[M4] You probably noticed that the list of web application nodes is hardcoded in the load balancer configuration.
 How can we manage the web app nodes in a more dynamic fashion?**

+We need to use a tool that runs on all nodes and exchange message periodically in order to know which node is currently running and update the config files dynamically.
+This tool, for this lab, is named **SERF**.
+This tool allows us to update the load balancer configuration dynamically.

 **[M5] In the physical or virtual machines of a typical infrastructure we tend to have not only one main process (like the web server or the load balancer) running, but a few additional processes on the side to perform management tasks.**